sabinabains/dsc-phase-1-project/README.md

 ## Genre Analysis

-Animation Films generate the highest median profit on average, with the lowest relative median budget
+Animation Films generate the highest median profit on average, with the lowest relative median budget.

 ![image](https://user-images.githubusercontent.com/71892324/137145150-0a79dbf7-7e74-4817-98ce-157cb978636a.png)